 SSC CGL Exam Pattern 2020: Tier-3

-Mode of Examination: The exam will be a pen-paper format.
+Mode of Examination: The exam is a pen-paper format.

 Durations: The question paper can be solved in 1 hour duration only.